|HMRC Reference:Notice 700/62 (July 2013)||View Change History|

 self-billee supplying goods to another Member State

-be able to meet the conditions in paragraph 3.1 of Notice 725 The Single Market so that you have evidence to support the zero-rating of that supply.
+be able to meet the conditions in paragraph 3.1 of Notice 725 The Single Market so that you have evidence to support the zero-rating of your supply.
 Remember that, when you negotiate the agreement, you will be agreeing to accept all the invoices that your customer issues on your behalf.
 Remember also that the terms of this agreement may be different from those in the agreements you have signed with your UK customers for the reason given in paragraph 7.2.

 meet the requirements for documentary evidence of export.
 These are explained in section 2 of Notice 703 Exports and removals of goods from the United Kingdom.